sganz/rpn-calc/README.md

 - Build out a rpn calculator service
 - build a project structure that makes sense _(NEW 09/16/2019)_
 - Add a bunch of HP Calculator functionality like the HP11C as I have one
-- TDD/Unit Testing with Jest
+- TDD/Unit Testing with Jest or try Fast-Check Property Based Testing (https://github.com/dubzzz/fast-check)
 - Document code with JSDoc and fancy output with DocStrap like structure to be able to have docs!
 - i18n integration for language, possibly numbers
 - Winston Logging and log rolling with winston extension